egorporotikov/Project/docs/index.md

 ## Problem Statement

-As a <user>
+As a <user> user
 I want to get exercises for morning exersice traning and feel full of power after.
 Targeted group:everyone.
 Warming up is a key of productive day, especialy in winter.
 When there is dark and cold outside in the morning, we have to find some power for new day.

 <Constraints - What do I not want?>

 I don't want to create something, waht i can't perform with RUST.

 ## Solution (LATER!)